Krsnanusha-Org/FLIPKART-REPO/README.md

 # FLIPKART
-The Sample2 project is developed using springmvc and spring data jpa.
+The flipkart project is developed using springmvc and spring data jpa.